hot-tea-and-driver-updates/BLEDistance_Sensor/README.md

 ## Contributing

 Contributions are welcome and greatly appreciated.
-To contribute to the DFROBOT LCD I2C Library, please follow these steps:
+To contribute to the BLE Distance Sensor repository, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.